 Three weeks later, Dominic Raab announced lockdown would continue for at least another three weeks into May and said lifting restrictions too soon would only spread the virus, further damaging the economy.

-Despite the promising news, England’s chief medical officer, Chris Witty,has previously stated that social distancing measures could be in place until the end of the year unless a vaccine is found sooner — which he added was unlikely.
+Despite the easing of lockdown restrictions, England’s chief medical officer, Chris Witty, has previously stated that social distancing measures could be in place until the end of the year unless a vaccine is found sooner — which he added was unlikely.

 He said a sudden lifting of all restrictions would be a “wholly unreasonable” expectation for the public to have.